Pixel-Solitaire/Enhanced-YouTube-Shortcode/readme.txt

 = I think you're a genius & I want you to be the father of my children. =

 *Well*...
-If you're actually a sexy blond woman with lot of money and a big car I believe we can form a real complete couple: I offer quite the opposite ...
+If you're actually a sexy blond woman with lot of money and a big car I believe we can form a real complete couple: I offer quite the opposite...

 == Screenshots ==